mapbox/mapbox-studio-classic/README.md

 Unlike TileMill, TM2 makes a hard split between two types of packages:

-- **Projects** contain stylesheets, basic thin metadata (name, description, attribution, etc.), and a *reference* to a datasource.
+- **Styles** contain stylesheets, basic thin metadata (name, description, attribution, etc.), and a *reference* to a datasource.
-- **Datasources** describe a source for vector tiles, for example a URL endpoint from which to download tiles.
+- **Sources** describe a source for vector tiles, for example a URL endpoint from which to download tiles.
 We also have an API for generating vector tiles on the fly from traditional Mapnik datasources (shapefiles, postgis, etc) -- see [tilelive-bridge](http://github.com/mapbox/tilelive-bridge) for more info.

-Currently TM2 focuses on editing **Projects**.
-There currently is no UI for working with **Datasources**, however we plan on designing a UI for browsing and working with Datasources in the future.
+TM2 focuses on editing **Styles,** but there is also an early UI for working with **Sources**.

 Building TM2
 ------------